Ellington Financial Inc. Announces Monthly Dividend of $0.15 (NYSE:EFC)

-Ellington Financial Inc. (NYSE:EFC – Get Rating) announced a monthly dividend on Wednesday, December 7th, Zacks reports.
-Stockholders of record on Friday, December 30th will be paid a dividend of 0.15 per share by the financial services provider on Wednesday, January 25th.
-This represents a $1.80 annualized dividend and a dividend yield of 13.26%.
+Ellington Financial Inc. (NYSE:EFC – Get Rating) declared a monthly dividend on Wednesday, December 7th, Zacks reports.
+Investors of record on Friday, December 30th will be given a dividend of 0.15 per share by the financial services provider on Wednesday, January 25th.
+This represents a $1.80 dividend on an annualized basis and a yield of 13.26%.
 The ex-dividend date is Thursday, December 29th.

-Ellington Financial has a payout ratio of 98.4% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Analysts expect Ellington Financial to earn $1.85 per share next year, which means the company should continue to be able to cover its $1.80 annual dividend with an expected future payout ratio of 97.3%.
+Ellington Financial has a dividend payout ratio of 98.4% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
+Research analysts expect Ellington Financial to earn $1.85 per share next year, which means the company should continue to be able to cover its $1.80 annual dividend with an expected future payout ratio of 97.3%.

 Analyst Upgrades and Downgrades